 Ahmad Abdelrazaq, Executive Director, Highrise Building and Structural Engineering Divisions, Samsung Corporation.

-Already at 130 stories, on its way to 160, Burj Dubai adds a story every three days to its concrete frame and will soon become the world's tallest building, surpassing the current title-holder Taipei 101 at 508 meters.
-Although its ultimate height remains secret, when finished in 2009, Burj Dubai will rise at least 700 meters.
+Burj Dubai added a story every three days to its concrete frame to finally become the world's tallest building, surpassing the former title-holder Taipei 101 at 508 meters.
+In January of 2009, Burj Dubai's height was finally announced to top off at 818 meters.
 New Yorkers can imagine the Chrysler Building stacked atop of the Empire State to have an idea of its height and volume.

-Height, heat, and concrete are three basic challenges of this titanic project being constructed by the high-rise experts of South Korea's Samsung Corporation.
-Turner International is the project and construction manager.
-The executive in charge of Highrise Building and Structural Engineering Divisions for the Samsung Corporation, general contractors Burj Dubai, will explain the planning and execution on this unprecedented feat of skyscraper construction.
+Height, heat, and concrete are three basic challenges of this titanic project that was constructed by the high-rise experts of South Korea's Samsung Corporation.
+Turner International was the project and construction manager.
+The executive in charge of Highrise Building and Structural Engineering Divisions for the Samsung Corporation, general contractors Burj Dubai, explained the planning and execution on this unprecedented feat of skyscraper construction.

 JULY 18